Dynamical control of random telegraph noise in magnetic tunnel junctions: Parametric excitation and magnetization RTN

 \section{Parametric excitation and magnetization RTN}

-Below the threshold power, parametric excitation of spin waves squeezes (squashes) the fluctuations, whereas above it, sustained oscillations emerge that are in-phase or out-of-phase with the microwave drive \cite{Kinsler1991,Carmichael2,Walls2008,Hioki2021,Elyasi2022}.
-This bistability exhibits random telegraph noise by the stochastic switching between the two phases \cite{Makiuchi2021,Elyasi2022}, analogous to the MTJs in which the magnetization RTN occurs between two degenerate ground states on the Bloch sphere.
+Parametric excitation below a threshold power squeezes and suppresses spin wave fluctuations.
+On the other hand, above-threshold parametric excitation excites coherent magnetization precession that can be in-phase or out-of-phase with the microwave drive with large cone angles \cite{Kinsler1991,Carmichael2,Walls2008,Hioki2021,Elyasi2022}.
+Analogous to MTJs in which the magnetization RTN occurs between two degenerate states at the poles of the Bloch sphere, the bistability leads to random telegraph noise by the stochastic switching between the two phases \cite{Makiuchi2021,Elyasi2022}.
 Here, we establish a connection between the fluctuations of these two types of probabilistic bits (p-bits).
+We focus on the experimentally most relevant thin-film magnetic discs with out-of-plane hard-axis and in-plane easy axis anisotropies.